Orthopaedic Journal of MP Chapter

 Comparison of Outcome of Comminuted Fractures of Shaft Humerus Treated with Interlock Nailing and Anterior Bridge Plating

-Investigation performed at Department of Orthopaedics, Sri Aurobindo Medical College and Post Graduate Institute, Indore, Madhya Pradesh, India
+1* Jati S, Department of Orthopaedics, Sri Aurobindo Medical College and Post Graduate Institute, Indore, Madhya Pradesh, India.

 Background: Humeral shaft fractures are uncommon injuries constituting about 3-6 % of all fractures and are most commonly caused by high energy trauma and usually occurs in middle third of the shaft.
 Operative treatment for fracture of shaft humerus has always been controversial and subject of debate among the orthopaedic surgeon particularly after bridge plating was introduced few years back.
 [1,2]